Keepunumuk: Weeachumun’s Thanksgiving Story

 Publishers Weekly: "The creators’ poetic prose sensitively conveys the First Peoples’ lived history and foreshadows historical hardships to come.
 Meeches’s delicate brushstrokes, paired with bold swathes of earthen toned acrylic, add vibrancy."

-Kirkus Reviews: "Rich, saturated acrylics imbued with a touch of magic add to the vibrancy of this important, beautiful story...
+Kirkus: "Rich, saturated acrylics imbued with a touch of magic add to the vibrancy of this important, beautiful story...
 A much-needed Thanksgiving retelling that centers the Wampanoag people."

 Booklist: "This is a perfect choice for anyone looking for an alternative perspective to the traditional Thanksgiving story or an Indigenous Peoples’ Day read."